Voice Conversion Challenge 2018

-The task is speaker conversion, which is a well-known basic task in voice conversion.
+The objective is speaker conversion, which is a well-known basic problem in voice conversion.
 We have prepared two tasks:

-- We will provide voices of 5 source and 5 target speakers (consisting of both female and male speakers) from fixed corpora as training data.
-Each speaker utters the same sentence set consisting of around 150 sentences.
+- We will provide voices of 4 source and 4 target speakers (consisting of both female and male speakers) from fixed corpora as training data.
+Each speaker utters the same sentences set consisting of around 80 sentences.

-We focus on 16 kHz speech and signal-to-signal conversion strategies.
-No transcription will be provided and the use of phonetic information given manually is NOT allowed (check the rules section for more detailed information).
-Participants are free of using additional data (for training purposes) different from the database from which the speakers corpora will be provided.
+We focus on 22.05 kHz speech and signal-to-signal conversion strategies.
+No transcriptions will be provided for the test set, and the use of manual annotations is NOT allowed (check the rules section for more detailed information).
+Participants are free of using additional data (for training purposes).

 The tentative schedule is as follows: